 Amy Rosenberg is the President of Veracity, a PR firm that blends traditional and digital PR to favorably position clients in industries ranging from real estate, hospitality, nutrition, events and nonprofits.
 Amy manages the strategy for Veracity’s clients and hosts PR Talk, a podcast that puts the media on the hot seat for a change so that PR people can better learn the craft.

-Amy learned her craft in the trenches — working her way up from intern to management at two Portland marketing agencies.
-While leading agency teams in creating and executing integrated communications campaigns, Amy gained unprecedented amounts of media coverage for clients and includes improving the bottom-line and increasing brand awareness among her many client successes.
+Amy learned in the trenches — working her way up from intern to management at two Portland marketing agencies before starting her own agency.
+While leading agency teams in executing integrated communications campaigns, Amy gained unprecedented amounts of media coverage for clients and includes improving the bottom-line and increasing brand awareness among her many client successes.

 Mike Rosenberg brings experience and passion from two distinct, yet similar, career paths in sports business marketing and online marketing.
 After many years promoting sports events, Mike jumped online to help build EngineWorks; a search marketing agency providing search engine optimization, paid search marketing and social media campaigns.
 EngineWorks was acquired by ethology in 2010.
 Serving a diverse client base, he gained valuable insight into businesses of all types.